aspnetzero/documents/docs/en/Features-Mvc-Core-Host-Settings.md

 ##### Password

-You can set enable/disable password expiration.
-If you enable it user's will have to change their password after defined day passed.
+You can enable/disable password expiration on the settings page.
+If you enable it, users will have to change their password after defined days passed.

 You can also prevent user's new password from being same as any of last x passwords.
-If you enable it, you will need to define how many password you want to store (it stores the passwords as encrypted).
-User will not be able to use last defined count password as a new password.
+If you enable it, you will need to define how many previous password you want to prevent.
+Users will not be able to use some of the previously used password as a new password.

 ## Security